samdark/yii2-webshell/README.md

 Yii 2.0 web shell
 =================

-A web shell that allows to run yii console commands and create your own commands.
+Web shell allows to run `yii` console commands using a browser.

 Installation
 ------------